 Strategic Partnerships to Advance Research and Creative activity (SPARC)

-SPARC is a major investment of $800,000 aimed at supporting interdisciplinary research and creative activities at UMass Amherst.
+SPARC is a major campus investment aimed at supporting both disciplinary and interdisciplinary research and creative activities at UMass Amherst.
 SPARC grants will build upon and strengthen our existing campus strengths such as data science, health and wellbeing, social justice and equity, sustainability and the environment, and technology, arts, and society, as well as other emerging areas at the leading edge of research and innovation.

-SPARC seed grants are offered to teams of faculty members and librarians, with strong preference for teams that include members from at least two different schools/colleges within the University.
-The projects proposed by each team are expected to represent a new direction or aspect of interdisciplinary collaboration, align with one of the themes of interdisciplinary excellence identified above, and generate significant and tangible outcomes that “spark” continued momentum in research and creative activity.
+SPARC grants are offered to teams of faculty members and librarians, with preference given to teams that include members from at least two different departments within the University.
+The projects proposed by each team are expected to represent a new direction or collaboration, align with one of the existing campus strengths identified above, and generate significant and tangible outcomes that “spark” continued momentum in research and creative activity.

 Four tiers of funding are available:

 - SPARC 1: To support conceptualization projects that bring together new teams to pursue research and creative projects and develop new working themes.
-Strong preference will be given to teams with faculty members with no prior collaborations.
+Teams should be comprised of faculty members or librarians with no prior collaborations.
 Up to $10,000.

-- SPARC 2: To support advanced collaborative projects that lead to one or more interdisciplinary publications or the development of a proposal to pursue smaller external funding opportunities (including state, corporate, foundation or federal funding).
+- SPARC 2: To support advanced collaborative projects that lead to one or more high-impact publications, a ground-breaking and impactful exhibition, or the development of a proposal to pursue smaller external funding opportunities (including state, corporate, foundation or federal funding).
 Up to $20,000.

 Information Session:

-An information session hosted by the Office for Research Development and the Office of the Provost was held on October 4th, 2024.
-Both the presentation and a recording of the session are available for additional information which can help potential teams determine their level of readiness and provide guidance on writing a successful application to the SPARC program.
+A virtual information session hosted by the Office for Research Development and the Office of the Provost will be held on October 3rd, 2025, at 12:30pm.
+Attending this information session can help potential teams determine their level of readiness and provide guidance on writing a successful application to the SPARC program.
+The workshop will be recorded.
+Register to attend the workshop using this link.

-We welcome your engagement and look forward to supporting you in this collaborative endeavor.
-Please direct questions about this program to Associate Vice Chancellor and Vice Provost for Research and Engagement, Laura Vandenberg: @email.
+For general questions about this program, contact Associate Vice Chancellor and Vice Provost for Research and Engagement, Laura Vandenberg: @email.